 Most people’s lives were taken up with working to obtain adequate food and shelter.
 When Britain led the way with mechanization and free trade, look what happened.

 For the first time, people could travel by train, faster than a horse could gallop.
 For the first time, ships were not at the mercy of the winds.
-For the first time, people had gas lighting, an alternative to wood fires and candles.
+For the first time, people had gas lighting as an alternative to candles.
 As wealth grew, slavery and serfdom decreased.
 The British government devoted considerable resources to patrolling the seas around Africa and suppressing the slave trade.
-The difficult, dangerous campaign of the West African Squadron is featured in my Mansfield Trilogy.

 The impression we get from those rollicking Regency cartoons with their fat squires and fat ladies is that England was a land of plenty and security.
 But half of the poor people in the world today enjoy comforts and luxuries and security that a Regency duke couldn’t have dreamt of.
 Light at the flick of a switch.
 Running hot and cold water.
 Clean, efficient sewage systems.
 Air conditioning and central heating.
 Cars, trains, airplanes.
 Antibiotics and painkillers.
 Life-saving surgery.
 Fresh vegetables and fruits from all over the world, year round.
 Public schools and the internet.